Last Updated on

 - What retainer do you get after Invisalign?

-How Can I Tell When My Invisalign Treatment Completed?
+How Can I Tell When My Invisalign Treatment is Completed?

 - Unfortunately, many patients make the assumption that once their teeth look straighter, they can stop wearing their aligners.
 However, it’s crucial to your treatment that you keep your aligners in until your orthodontist tells you otherwise.
 Since there could be minor misalignments that still need to be straightened, taking out your aligners sooner than you should cause your teeth to not be completely fixed.